I received #BigFatNotebooks in exchange for this post. #ad All opinions are my own.

 Big Fat Notebooks meet Next Generation Science, Common Core, and state history standards.
 They also come highly recommended by teachers who have won the National and State Teacher of the Year Award.

-I found myself reading Everything You Need to Ace American History in One Big Fat Notebook.
+I read Everything You Need to Ace American History in One Big Fat Notebook.
 I couldn’t help myself!
 It is divided by periods, and there is a timeline of events.
 I thought it made it a great resource to see cause and effect.

 I am still sneaking in to read a chapter here and there.
 I find it a great refresher and have found answers to some questions I’ve had and feel what I read left me with a better understanding of the events in a brief amount of time.